simple-last-fm-scrobbler/sls/README.md

  * [Notification Level](https://github.com/simple-last-fm-scrobbler/sls/issues/346)
  * Unsecured http:// support for custom servers
  * ListenBrainz API for Total Listen Count
+ * Word blacklist for blocking things like podcasts or tracks on mixed media apps.
+"Intelligent noise filter"
  * Multiple Account Login
  * Sequential storage of all tracks, scrobbled, skipped, hearted, and failed with explanations
  * markers in scrobble cache for logged in accounts